How to Dockerize a Golang Application (Step-by-Step Guide)

 Step 6: Create a Container Image

-To create the container image, use the following command.
+To create the container image, use the following command with any of the Dockerfiles from above.

 sudo docker build -t go-web-app .